helps real estate agents and home owners get faster closings.

 PS The above are part of programs that have specific requirements, not all people qualify.

-So, if you’re googling Chicago mortgage, Chicago mortgage broker, Des Plaines mortgages, Evanston home loans or anything remotely similar and one of the above situations apply to you, call me at 847-235-6221 to see if you qualify for a mortgage anyway.
+So, if you’re googling Chicago mortgage, Chicago mortgage broker, Des Plaines mortgages, Evanston home loans, mortgage refinance or anything remotely similar and one of the above situations apply to you, call me at 847-235-6221 to see if you qualify for a mortgage anyway.

 Or read below to find out about what to do to be prepared to apply for your Greater Chicago mortgage loan, from the things you should do months before you actually apply to the paperwork you should have ready the day you apply.